ckmcknight/ReliableDataTransfer/README.md

 2nd programming assignment,
 DUE DATE: Monday, March 27, 5pm

-Created a reliable data transfer protocol that does selective repeat.
+Group project to create a reliable data transfer protocol.
+We choose to do selective repeat as its retry protocol.
 Backend is in Java frontend in python.